-Vision Semantics was founded by Professor Sean Gong, Bob Koger, and Adam Daykin and spun out from Queen Mary, University of London.
+Vision Semantics was founded by Professor Sean Gong, and spun out from Queen Mary, University of London.
 The objective was to a build a world class software company based on Prof Sean Gong’s research.
 Since 2014, Vision Semantics has developed a commercial platform for rapid video forensic analysis which is licensed to commercial partners.

 Our values about data & individual privacy

 Decisions that can affect individuals' rights to freedom and public safety cannot be left solely to AI computers.
-Our partners & customers are using vision data analytics to inform decisions with significant implications for individuals.
-Rather than relying on AI algorithms that inhibit accountability, we always build ‘humans in the loop’ to make necessary judgment calls based on their context and experience.
+Our partners & customers are using visual data analytics to inform decisions with significant implications for individuals.
+Rather than relying on AI algorithms that inhibit accountability, we always build ‘humans-in-the-loop’ to safeguard and make necessary judgment calls based on their context and experience.

 At Vision Semantics, we build software platforms that help our customers integrate and analyse their own visual data in ways that are consistent with legal and ethical considerations.
 As a company, we do not collect data, sell data, or facilitate unauthorized sharing of data among customers or any other parties.